Technological advances are nothing new to the staffing industry trends discussion.

 The acknowledgment and commitment to diversity and inclusion at all levels of an organization is a great way to communicate to potential employees that your company cares.
 Candidates are now more likely than ever to make the choice of where they want to work based on more than pay alone.
 In many cases, candidates genuinely care about a potential employer’s commitment to diversity, equity, and inclusion (DEI).

 The past two years have undeniably shed a spotlight on many different inequalities and inequities within the workforce.
 Because of this, many in the staffing and recruitment industry are doing their part to address DEI issues with the creation of diversity initiatives within their organizations.
 While DEI in your business is the right thing to do, there are also benefits that come from doing so.
-Research shows that in many cases, diversity within a workforce increases success at that business.
+Research shows that in many cases, diversity within a workforce increases success in that business.

 Staffing Industry Trend #8 Webinars